Bridport Railway: Passenger train service

+The first timetable in November 1857 showed five trains each way on weekdays but none on Sundays.
+A new timetable was published for December 1857 which showed a reduction to just four trains.
+Trains took 25 minutes to get between Bridport and Maiden Newton, 5 minutes longer if they called at Powerstock.
+By 1859 there were two trains on Sundays and the weekday service had returned to five each day.

-The 1895 Bradshaw shows six passenger trains each way on weekdays.
-The first train is the 08:20 from Bridport Bradpole Road (i.e. the original terminus) to Maiden Newton; all subsequent trains ran throughout from Maiden Newton to West Bay, with a final short working from West Bay to Bridport only.
+The 1895 timetable showed six passenger trains each way on weekdays.
+The first train is the 08:20 from Bridport Bradpole Road (the original terminus) to Maiden Newton; all subsequent trains ran throughout from Maiden Newton to West Bay, with a final short working from West Bay to Bridport only.
 On Saturdays this was extended to Maiden Newton, and returned as a non-stop Maiden Newton to Bridport train at 22:26 connecting out of a late train.
 The passenger service was capable of being operated by one train set.
 Most trains made a connection to or from the Yeovil direction at Maiden Newton.
 There were two return trips on Sundays.

-By 1922 Bradshaw shows a more complicated pattern, with nine trains from Maiden Newton (three of them only running to Bridport station, now designated "Bridport for Lyme Regis").
+By 1922 the timetable showed a more complicated pattern, with nine trains from Maiden Newton (three of them only running to Bridport station, now designated "Bridport for Lyme Regis").
 The 13:50 from Maiden Newton had a connection from Paddington at 10:30, by a slip carriage on the Cornish Riviera Express, slipped at Westbury and then running to Weymouth, and making the connection at Maiden Newton.
 In the up direction, there were five trains from West Bay to Maiden Newton, and three from Bridport.
 In addition there was one short working from West Bay to Bridport at 16:52.
 At least two train sets would have been required to operate this service, and it is likely that some of the unbalanced trains were mixed passenger and goods.

-In its final years of operation, services were usually provided by a British Rail Class 121 diesel railcar.